 She walked over to her dresser and looked at herself in the mirror, her hair was a mess and she could swear that the job was aging her.
 It was said that past presidents of the Human Federation aged faster while in office; when she looked at herself, she had to agree.
 She remembered seeing the before and after photos of President Barack Obama of the former United States of America.
 When he began his presidency, he had a head full of black hair but afterwards he walked out with far more gray hair and lines on his face that hadn’t been there when he started.

 She shook her head as she walked over to her closet and pulled out an appropriate looking outfit for the day.
 She couldn’t believe how much thought went into the making of her wardrobe.
 Teams of people were hired to dress her and choose outfits for her to make her look presidential.
 Never in her life had she had a closet full of outfits, even when she was just a senator.
-She never was much for fashion; a simple suitcoat, a skirt, and tights were what made up most of her outfits back when she was a senator but now it seemed like that wasn’t good enough.
+She never was much for fashion; a simple suitcoat and a skirt were what made up most of her outfits back when she was a senator but now it seemed like that wasn’t good enough.
 She was told that her past outfits weren’t presidential enough.
 She shook her head as she thought about that, she could only shake her head at that.
 What does it even mean to look presidential?
 She asked herself.
 I’m still the same Christina Crow, I’m still the same person I was a year ago except with a fancier title in front of my name.

 With her winning the presidential election it cemented her place in the seat of power for the next six standard years.
 And thankfully it would only be one six-year term!
 When the Constitution of the Human Federation was first written the framers of it wrote, “The Office of the President of the Human Federation will be held by whoever is elected for only one, six-year term.”
 That was it… one single six-year term.